 She Thought She Could, So She Did.

 Hi!
-My name is Nancy McKay and I’d love to tell you a little bit about myself…
+My name is Nancy McKay and I’d like to tell you a bit about myself…

 I’m a Certified Wayfinder Life Coach through Martha Beck, Inc. as well as a Certified Mind-Body-Eating Coach through The Institute for the Psychology of Eating.
 I have also completed training as an Equus Coach and am currently working towards certification from The Koelle Institute for Equus Coaching.
 These intensive training programs have given me the tools to effectively and compassionately help women face their challenges and get the results they’re looking for.
 Since becoming a coach, I’ve coached many clients, as well as family and friends, helping each of them bring transformational change to their lives.